raray/raray.com/v4/src/pages/about.md

 ---

-At home - when not working remotely - I'm usually wrangling my two sons and three pets alongisde my wife of 18 years.
+At home - when not working remotely - I'm usually wrangling my two sons and three pets alongside my wife of 18 years.
 I'm an avid tabletop gamer, a music and art enthusiast, and a sci-fi nerd.